• Skip to primary navigation

 Variations

-Honey Lavender: for this vibe, add 1 teaspoon of lavender paste to the doughnut batter or (½ teaspoon to the glaze).
+• Honey Lavender: For this vibe, add 1 teaspoon of lavender paste to the donut batter or ½ teaspoon to the glaze.

-Honey Strawberry: instead of the vanilla honey glaze, glaze the doughnuts with the strawberry glaze from my Lavender Pound Cake with Strawberry Glaze!
+• Honey Strawberry: instead of the vanilla honey glaze, glaze the donuts with the strawberry glaze from my Lavender Pound Cake with Strawberry Glaze!

 Equipment